 - Toasted coconut

-Chocolate covered strawberries are delicious on their own, but you can also use them as decoration!
+Chocolate covered strawberries are delicious on their own, and you can enjoy them any time of year.

 - 1 pint medium strawberries, around 20 strawberries